userfrosting/learn/pages/06.sprinkles/01.sprinkles/docs.md

 In previous versions of UserFrosting, you had to directly modify the files that come with the default installation in order to add your own functionality.
 For example, if you wanted to add a field to the user registration page, you had to actually modify `register.twig`.
 Or, if you wanted to add a new relation on the `User` class, you had to modify the actual `User.php` class that comes with UserFrosting.

-Starting in version 4, this is no longer the case!
-UserFrosting 4 introduced the **[Sprinkle system](/structure/sprinkles)** as a way to completely isolate the code and content that you and your team produce from the core UserFrosting installation, as well as third-party code.
-UserFrosting 5 took this a step further, by allowing Composer to manage Sprinkles.
+Starting in version 4, this is no longer the case! **UserFrosting 4** introduced the **[Sprinkle system](/structure/sprinkles)** as a way to completely isolate the code and content that you and your team produce from the core UserFrosting installation, as well as third-party code. **UserFrosting 5** took this a step further, by allowing Composer to manage Sprinkles and decoupling even more functionality from the base install.

 ## What is a "Sprinkle"?